 Our picks for the best bagless vacuums in 2017.
 We have undertaken detailed analysis of each machine and there are links to our reviews in the descriptions.
 These vacuums have all received very good ratings from consumers (generally from many sources) and they all excel at cleaning.
 Many also come with great features and have respectably long warranties.
 Prices range from about 60USD to 500+USD (prices are estimates only).
 We have provided lists of the best bagless upright vacuums and the best bagless canister vacuums.

-Our choice for the Best Upright Vacuum in 2017 is the Shark Rotator NV752 TruePet.
+Our choice for the Best Upright Vacuum in 2018 is the Shark Rotator NV752 TruePet.
 This was also last year’s top upright and it continues to be a strong consumer favorite.
 Number two in our list is the Dyson Ball Animal 2 which is a beast of a vacuum and subsequently our best vacuum for pet hair.
-In third position is the Dyson DC65 Animal – a vacuum that is very similar to the Dyson Ball Animal 2 but a generation earlier.
+In third position is the Shark APEX DuoClean – a new Shark machine that is similar to the Shark Rotator NV752, but is has two brushrolls in the cleaner head.

 We update our list of Best Canister Vacuums annually and the 2017 list has just been released.